NeuroTechX/moabb/docs/source/dataset_summary.rst

    HeadMountedDisplay,12,16,2,10,60s,512Hz,1

-Go-Shopping Datasets
+Compound Datasets
 ======================

-Go-Shopping Datasets are datasets compounded with subjects from other datasets.
+Compound Datasets are datasets compounded with subjects from other datasets.
-It is useful for merging different datasets (including other Go-Shopping datasets), select a sample of subject inside a dataset (e.g. subject with high/low performance).
+It is useful for merging different datasets (including other Compound Datasets), select a sample of subject inside a dataset (e.g. subject with high/low performance).

 .. csv-table::